dashingshree6/Tic-Tac-Toe/Readme.md

 # Grid game

-steps taken to drag and drop the image parts will be counted.
+taken to drag and drop the image parts will be counted.
 So, you may wish to think and try to do it in minimum possible steps.
 The correct image is provided at right hand side for your reference.
 The screen for the game looks like this:
 ![image_puzzle](https://www.codeproject.com/KB/HTML/810978/lotus.jpg)
 >### 2.2048